apache/netbeans/README.md

 6. In the file chooser, navigate to the folder with downloaded plugin.
 Select the NBM file and click OK.
 The plugin will show up in the list of plugins to be installed.
 7. Click **Install** button in the Plugins dialog
 8. Complete the installation wizard by clicking **Next**, agreeing to the license terms and clicking **Install** button.

-* Note that this plugin requires NetBeans 8.1

 ## Plugin feature set